Solo female travel expert, focusing on travelling around a 9-5 job, getting the most bang for your buck and soft-adventure experiences.

 Small Cross-Body Bag – When travelling in cities, I preferred to use a small cross-body bag like this one.
 When travelling between destinations, it slotted nicely into my day-pack and didn’t take up any extra room!

 Packing Cubes – Packing cubes will become your BEST friend.
 This was the first time I had used them and now I won’t travel without them!

-Bum-Bag – Okay, a bum-bag (or “fanny-pack” for all of the Americans) isn’t the most stylish item you can bring, but it is very handy!
+Bum-Bag – Okay, a bum-bag (or “fanny-pack” for all the Americans reading this) isn’t the most stylish item you can bring, but it is very handy!
 I brought mine with safety in mind (i.e. keeping some cash close to me in case of being mugged – which thankfully didn’t happen) but I ended up using it as a place to handily store my camera while hiking!

 Clothes – Outerwear

 Your choice of outerwear will be fundamental given the range in climates.
-Get it wrong and you could either be very cold or the complete opposite and end up carrying around a huge coat that never gets worn.
+Packing the wrong outerwear could leave you extremely cold or the complete opposite where you end up carrying around a huge coat that never gets worn.

 If you really don’t have enough room in your bag to bring outerwear from home, you can find lots of outdoor clothing stores in places like Cusco (your base for starting the Machu Picchu trek) but be aware of inflated prices.

 A good quality rain jacket – It can rain a lot in the Andes, so a good quality rain jacketwill be your saviour (no matter how ugly it may be).
 Pick something lightweight that will break the wind to keep you warm but be easy to pack away when not needed.

 A warm fleece/hoodie – The comfier and warmer, the better.
 I tried to pick a fleecethat was a bit more stylish so it didn’t feel like I was just wearing ugly hiking gear all the time!